avarakin/AstroPiMaker4/README.md

 3. Sets up vnc to be started automatically
 4. Configures screen to be 1920x1080 for headless operation
 5. Miscellaneous software
-* Joplin notes app (broken under 20.04)
 * Syncthing for syncing images into processing PC
 * Arduino IDE
-* Latest Libraw with Canon CR3 support.
-At this point, only CCDCiel is working with this library, Ekos crashes with it
 6. Fully headless operation